eunomia-bpf/nvbit-tutorial/README.md

 For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/)

-This repository serves as a tutorial companion to NVBit.
-In addition to the core library located in the `core/` directory it contains a collection of sample instrumentation tools under `tools/`.
-Each tool folder now provides a README that explains how the example works and how to run it so newcomers can quickly learn how to build their own NVBit tools.
+This repository is meant as a tutorial for learning NVBit.
+Along with the core library in `core/`, the `tools/` directory contains several example instrumentation tools.
+Every tool includes a blog-style README that walks through the code, explains the build process, and describes how to interpret the output.
 ## Introduction
 NVBit (NVidia Binary Instrumentation Tool) is a research prototype of a dynamic binary instrumentation library for NVIDIA GPUs.